 While many homeowners understand that a dream yard requires well-fed grass and plants, some don’t know how to actually go about providing the optimal nourishment.
-Join landscape designer Doug Scott to learn plant and lawn fertilizer tips.
-From choosing best fertilizer for your species types, to how and when to properly apply them.
+Join landscape designer Doug Scott for plant and lawn fertilizer 101.
+From choosing the best fertilizer for your species types, to how and when to properly apply them.
 Follow these tips for fertilizing your lawn and garden to ensure success.

-- All plants require six essential nutrients: Oxygen, carbon, and hydrogen that are received above-ground through air and water, and nitrogen, phosphorus and potassium that must be provided by the soil they’re living in.
+All plants require six essential nutrients: Oxygen, carbon, and hydrogen are received above-ground through air and water, and nitrogen, phosphorus and potassium come from the soil they’re living in.

-- Every bag of plant food will contain three numbers separated by dashes.
-These represent the three nutrients your plants rely on their soil to provide: Nitrogen (N), phosphorus (P) and potassium (K) . . . in that order.
-For example, a bag of fertilizer labeled 11-7-7 is made up of 11% nitrogen, 7% phosphorus and 7% potassium, and the remaining 75% consists of inert fillers.
+Every bag of plant food will contain three numbers separated by dashes.
+These represent the three nutrients your plants rely on their soil to provide: Nitrogen (N), phosphorus (P) and potassium (K)—in that order.
+For example, a bag of fertilizer labeled 11-7-7 contains 11% nitrogen, 7% phosphorus and 7% potassium, and the remaining 75% consists of inert fillers.

-- Fertilize perennials and vegetables in early spring, just before or as new shoots begin emerging.
-Lawns, trees, and shrubs should be fertilized in early spring, then again in early fall.
-And, annuals like to be nourished in their respective growing seasons.
+Fertilize perennials and vegetables in early spring, just before or as new shoots begin emerging.
+Fertilize your lawn, trees and shrubs in early spring, then again in early fall.
+Annuals should be nourished during their growing season.